Healthy Homes Assessment Newtown

 What We Do

-As building inspectors we take on all components involved in professional house inspects.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors we deal with all the components that come with professional home inspects.
+We are here to make sure that you make the best decision when purchasing your next property.

-We are specialised in a range of solutions to ensure that you are fully informed of the condition of any property you could be considering buying or selling along with other solutions.
+We specialise in a variety of solutions to ensure that you are completely informed about the condition of any property you might be looking to purchase or sell in addition to other services.

-With our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your reports, you can actually see any issues identified.
-Thanks to our detailed report, it’s easy to understand why we have so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in the document, you are able to actually see any issues identified.
+Thanks to our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family and acquaintances.

 Highly Sillked & Insured Inspection Experts